Blendify/blender-manual/blender_docs/manual/render/blender_render/optimizations/performance.rst

 #.
 Remove lamps, or move them to unrendered layers, or tie them to layers.
 #.
 Turn off some lamp's shadows, using only one or two main sun lamps to cast shadows.
    A few "shadows only" lights will render faster than every light having shadows on.
 #.
-Use Buffer Shadows rather than ray-traced Shadows
+Use Buffer Shadows rather than ray-traced Shadows.
 #.
 Bake your shadows using Render Baking Full Render bake on surfaces that do not move.
    Use that texture for that mesh, then disable shadows for that material.
 #.
 Simplify meshes (remove polygons).
 The more vertices you have in camera, the more time it takes to render.